 A Doctor of Philosophy (Ph.D.) in Chemistry at KU is intended to prepare graduate students for any of the multitude of career pathways available to individuals who hold a doctorate in the Chemical Sciences.

 The Department of Chemistry offers the Master of Science (M.S.) degree for students who want a less extensive graduate program in chemistry.
-This degree program, usually completed in two years, omits the intensive course concentration required for the Ph.D. degree and requires a more modest research project and thesis.
+This degree program, usually completed in three years, requires students to complete a thesis concerning their research in the program.